diegolandini/academic-kickstart/content/publication/Intervista illustratrice/index.md

 I certainly do a lot of things wrong.
 I don't sleep much, I spend too much time on the Internet, I compare my work to what I think it should be, which may be in a different style altogether, I am very hard on myself.
 I have never found inspiration by looking for it.
 When I change this way of thinking I certainly work better.
 But ultimately good quality work comes from working hard.

-Often one imagines the ëartistí as someone who is suddenly struck by inspiration and then transcribes it into art.
-I donít know if this has ever happened to the greatest artists, the prolific geniuses.
-I do know that in art (and in illustration particularly), the best work is always the fruit of a good amount of time spent working and searching, and also of a constant inner battle with oneís own limitations.
+Often one imagines the ‚Äòartist‚Äô as someone who is suddenly struck by inspiration and then transcribes it into art.
+I don‚Äôt know if this has ever happened to the greatest artists, the prolific geniuses.
+I do know that in art (and in illustration particularly), the best work is always the fruit of a good amount of time spent working and searching, and also of a constant inner battle with one‚Äôs own limitations.

 **Can you always strike a balance between your creativity and what your clients/publishers demand?**

 Not always.
-Sometimes Iím too conditioned by what I think the publisher wants, especially in the American market.
-I think that even before I create the image, I am affected by the fact that that book will be for America, and so I donít dare as much, to avoid arguing with the marketing team who might make me change things.
+Sometimes I‚Äôm too conditioned by what I think the publisher wants, especially in the American market.
+I think that even before I create the image, I am affected by the fact that that book will be for America, and so I don‚Äôt dare as much, to avoid arguing with the marketing team who might make me change things.
 The older I get, the more I choose to work with publishers with whom I have a good relationship and who will give me that freedom.
 That is why I love working with French publishers, who have great respect for the creative freedom of the illustrator, and who are not afraid to show children many things that are often not permitted in the Anglophone world (e.g. blood, pipes, colours which are not bright enough, abstractions and absurd or adult themes).

 **Are there any artists who have left a mark in your career as an illustrator?**

 There are many, and they always change.
-Historically, the illustration of the 1960ís, including Miroslav äaöek, Alice and Martin Provensen, ät?p·n Zav?el, Ben Shahn, Ilon Wikland.
+Historically, the illustration of the 1960‚Äôs, including Miroslav ≈†a≈°ek, Alice and Martin Provensen, ≈†t?p√°n Zav?el, Ben Shahn, Ilon Wikland.

 **What are the techniques that you use the most?**